 In an amusement park in the ancient city of Kaifeng ( Henan province, China), hundreds of young people stood crowded together, listening as if wanting to absorb every word of "Matchmaker Wang" - a character disguised by 62-year-old Trieu Mai.

-Amidst the cheers of the crowd, a young man stepped onto the stage and shared that his previous relationship had ended because he didn’t have time for each other.
-The matchmaker immediately reassured him: “Now that you’ve met the person of your dreams here, you’ll definitely have time.”
+Amidst the cheers of the crowd, a young man stepped onto the stage and shared that his previous relationship had ended because of lack of time for each other.
+The matchmaker immediately reassured him: “Now that you have met the person of your dreams here, you will definitely have time.”
 The joke made the crowd cheer loudly.

-The audience here is mostly families looking for a place for their children to have fun during the summer vacation, and tourists coming to relax and experience.
+The audience here is mostly families looking for a place for their children to play during the summer vacation, and tourists coming to relax and have an experience.
 However, about 1/5 of them come to the "love market" park to find a partner.

 “I don’t want to be single all my life,” said 18-year-old Vuong Manh Gia after an unsuccessful matchmaking attempt.

-Chinese media commented that Ms. Trieu Mai has revived the image of the matchmaker that often appeared in the countryside in the past.
+Chinese media commented that Ms. Trieu Mai has revived the image of matchmakers that often appeared in the countryside in the past.
 The role of matchmakers is gradually fading as many young people meet each other through social networks or introductions from relatives.

-To date, China's matchmaking market has flourished with services ranging from local governments to businesses, but the trend of urban marriages has been on the decline.
+Until now, the matchmaking market in China has been flourishing with services ranging from local governments to businesses, but the trend of marriage in the city has been declining.

 This makes matchmaking increasingly difficult.

 Despite matchmaker Zhao Mei’s shows being packed, China’s marriage rate has hit a record low and is being called a national crisis.
-In 2024, the marriage registration rate fell by 20% to just over 6 million, down from 7.7 million in 2023.
-The number of couples getting married each year has halved since a decade ago.
+In 2024, the marriage registration rate is expected to fall by 20% to just over 6 million, down from 7.7 million in 2023.
+Compared to a decade ago, the number of couples getting married each year has halved.

 This trend is particularly evident among highly educated urban women.
-According to an analysis by Professor Vuong Phong (University of California, Irvine, USA), more than 40% of urban women aged 25-29 have never been married.
-In 2000, this figure was only 9%.
+According to analysis by Professor Vuong Phong (University of California, Irvine, USA), more than 40% of urban women aged 25-29 have never been married.
+While in 2000 this figure was only 9%.

 Part of the reason is the aging population.
-China’s decades-long one-child policy (which ended in 2016) has led to a shrinking population of marriageable age.
+China’s decades-long one-child policy (which ended in 2016) has resulted in a shrinking population of marriageable age.
 Many urban, educated women now do not see marriage or motherhood as essential to a fulfilling life.

 China's leaders are concerned about record low birth rates.
 Even married people are increasingly refusing to have children.

-To help, the government has introduced a series of policies to encourage marriage and childbirth.
-This year, the government announced a child-rearing subsidy of 3,600 yuan ($560) a year until a child is 3 years old.
+To address this, the government has introduced a series of policies to encourage marriage and childbirth.
+This year, the government announced a 3,600 yuan (about 13.1 million VND) child-rearing subsidy each year until the child is 3 years old.
 Many provinces also offer bonuses or extra days off to newlyweds.
-But many women say that’s not enough.
+But many women say that is not enough.

 The pressure to get married is not just on women.
 Zhang Hongguang, 21, from Shandong, followed her sister to attend the matchmaking session of "Matchmaker Wang".
 In addition to the excitement, the two sisters rented costumes together, giving them the feeling of transforming into ancient characters.